 Your operations management should include paying close attention to the changing needs of your customers.
 If you wish to deliver a service which is consistent and sustainable in the long-term, then one of the key habits you need to adopt is to foresee and keep ahead of industry trends.

 Whether you’re in the restaurant business, you run a travel company or a packaging firm, you’ll need to develop the strong habit of keeping abreast of what’s new and how the demands of your clients are changing.
-By doing this, you’re not allowing your operations to fall behind while others get ahead, your customers will appreciate it, and your brand will be recognized a business that’s never standing still and always ahead of the curve.
+By doing this, you’re not allowing your operations to fall behind while others get ahead; your customers will appreciate it, and your brand will be recognized as a business that’s never standing still and always ahead of the curve.

 Allow for mistakes within your operations management

-Organisational goals should be part of your strategy
+Organizational goals should be part of your strategy

-If you have a certain place you need to be in 18 months’ time, whether it’s grasping the vagaries of a new database that will enhance customer service, or a rolling out manual handling training course for each team member, goal setting helps you to achieve what you want.
+If you have a certain place you need to be in 18 months’ time, whether it’s grasping the vagaries of a new database that will enhance customer service, or rolling out a manual handling training course for each team member, goal setting helps you to achieve what you want.